xseman/bysquare/README.md

 npx bysquare --decode <qrstring>
 ```

-# Support
+# Platform support

-## Nodejs

-I mainly focus on the last two LTS versions of Node.js and try to use the most
+I mainly focus on LTS versions of Node.js and try to use the most idiomatic
-idiomatic ECMAScript possible to avoid specific runtime coupling.
+ECMAScript possible to avoid specific runtime coupling.

 This doesn't mean that the library won't work on older versions, but it might
 not be as reliable.

+As of `v1.28`, Deno now includes built-in support for npm modules and is ready
+to use without additional setup, showing its improved maturity.

+## Node.js & Deno

+-   Node.js `v18` and later.
+-   Deno `v1.28` and later.

+## Browser

+The latest version of Chrome, Firefox, and Safari.

 ## Related